bitrise-io/sample-apps-ios-with-bitrise-yml/README.md

 # Simple iOS sample app with bitrise.yml

-To run this project with `bitrise` just install it: https://github.com/bitrise-io/bitrise/releases
+You can run this project with the `bitrise` CLI, all you have to do is installing it on your own Mac as described here: https://github.com/bitrise-io/bitrise/releases

-Then to run the `test` workflow (you can find it in the `bitrise.yml` file) just call `cd` into this directory and call `bitrise run test`.
+Then, to run the `test` workflow (you can find it in the `bitrise.yml` file) just `cd` into this directory in your Terminal and call `bitrise run test`.

 You can also `bitrise run analyze` and `bitrise run archive` - check the `bitrise.yml` for all the defined workflows.